Privacy Policy

 Collection and Use of Personal Information

-To provide services, ACSO may only collect and use client personal information for the purposes for which it has been collected, the type of information may include:
+To provide services, the Group may only collect and use client personal information for the purposes for which it has been collected, the type of information may include:

 • Identifying information such as name, address, telephone number, place and date of birth, gender, nationality, ethnicity, language spoken